acganesh/acganesh.github.io/site/content/posts/speculative_decoding.md

 ![Speculative decoding latency](/img/speculative-latency.png)

 [Chen et al. 2023](https://arxiv.org/abs/2302.01318) tried this technique on Chinchilla 70B.
 They find an approximate speedup of 2x, which is a massive improvement.
-Interestingly, the speedup differs by domain, which makes sense, because different domains may have different frequencies of "easy tokens."
+Interestingly, the speedup differs by domain, because different domains have different frequencies of "easy tokens."
 The speedup on HumanEval (code generation) is greater than the speedup on XSum (text summarization), which suggests that code tends to have more easy tokens than text.

 # Precursor: LLMs are bound by memory-bandwidth at inference time